 These narrative paintings were first exhibited at The Saddleworth Art Society in 1965, followed by a London exhibition in 1966, and a sell out exhibition at the appropriately named Carter Gallery in Los Angeles in 1968.

 In 1971 Jonathan Cape published the first of four books "And Miss Carter Wore Pink".
 This was an instant success.
 German, French, Dutch and Japanese editions were published, and a special edition produced for the U.S.A.

 Requests for illustrations of her work were satisfied by the publication of 30 Signed Limited Edition Prints, 3 Unsigned Limited Edition Prints and 11 Open Edition Prints.

-Magazine features, appearances on television and radio endeared this Grandma in her sixties to the general public.
-Helen Bradley awarded the M.B.E. for services to the arts died on the 19th of July 1979 shortly before she was due to receive her M.B.E. from Her Majesty The Queen.
+Magazine features, appearances on television and radio endeared Helen Bradley to the general public.
+Helen Bradley was awarded the M.B.E. for services to the arts died on the 19th of July 1979 shortly before she was due to receive her M.B.E. from Her Majesty The Queen.

 If you require any further information on Helen Bradley (1900-1979), please feel free to contact us.